Title IV-E Child Welfare Training Program

 In addition, students must attend mandatory training prior to the start of the Fall and SChild Welfare content specificpring semesters and any other Title IV-E group meetings.

-• All field placements must be approved by the Director of Field Education in consultation with the Principle Investigator and Project Coordinator.
+• All internship placements must be approved by the Director of Internship Education in consultation with the Principle Investigator and Project Coordinator.

 • First-year and second-year enrollment in Child Welfare-designated sections of SW 740 Field Instruction and SW 741 Field Seminar.